BSI-OFIQ/OFIQ-Project/README.md

 The outcome of the Open Source Face Image Quality (OFIQ) project is an open-source framework and reference implementation of face image quality assessment algorithms as standardised in **ISO/IEC 29794-5**, which can be deployed in commercial and government applications.

 See: [https://www.iso.org/standard/81005.html](https://www.iso.org/standard/81005.html)

+## Getting started

+First steps on getting started with OFIQlib are described [here](doc/GETTINGSTARTED.md).